sanchitdilipjain/aws-budget-and-report/docs/index.md

         - Alert threshold: 100% of budgeted amount
         - Email contacts: (your email address)
         - Click on Confirm budget
     <img src="images/image7.png" class="inline"/>

      8. Verify the details, and click Create
     <img src="images/image8.png" class="inline"/>

      9. You will be presented with the current forecast
     <img src="images/image9.png" class="inline"/>

-     10. After the configured threshold is surpassed, you will receive an email similar to this within a few minute
+     10. After the configured threshold is surpassed, you will receive an email similar to this within a few minutes
     <img src="images/image10.png" class="inline"/>

  **AWS Budget Report**